cepthomas/NDraw/README.md

 # NDraw
 - Translates text description of a 2D drawing into a picture.
 - Rectangles, ellipses, and simple lines supported.
-- Requires VS2022 and .NET6.
+- Requires VS2022 and .NET8.
 - No dependencies on third party components.

 # Usage
-- Open the NDraw file (*.nd) in both the application and your favorite text editor.
+- Open an NDraw file in both the application and your favorite text editor.
 When you edit/save the file it is automatically re-parsed and re-drawn.
 - UI
     - `mousewheel` scrolls up/down.